 Safeguard and Periodically Review Your Estate Plan.
 No estate plan is ever finalized.
 Tax laws, economic conditions, estate exclusions, account values and inflation constantly change which affects the way they are implemented.
 Material events that suggest it is time for a review of your Estate Plan include: Funding your Trust – especially if opening new […]

-The post Legal Strategies and Planning for Long-Term Care and Asset Protection appeared first on AmeriEstate Legal Plan, Inc..
+The post When to Review Trusts and Other Estate Plans appeared first on AmeriEstate Legal Plan, Inc..